kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 Looking at the [architecture](./assets/kubebuilder-architecture.png) diagram, you can see that a program consists of a **process** which includes a **manager**.
 The **manager** can include 2 components:

-- Controller, which focuses on the reconciliation of a given k8s resource.
+- Controller, which focuses on the reconciliation of a given Kubernetes resource.
 It uses predicates and the reconciler.
 - Webhook, which works with `AdmissionRequests`.

 Proposed naming convention:

-For controller reconcile loop inside the manager:
+For the controller reconcile loop inside the manager:

 - ${crd_name}-reconcile
 - ${component_name}-${crd_name}-reconcile

-For webhook inside the manager:
+For the webhook inside the manager:

 - ${component_name}-validaton-webhook
 - ${component_name}-${crd_name}-validaton-webhook